-Plan Category Number of Securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Securities available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity Compensation Plans approved by stockholders Stock Options 3,369,144 \$ 1.78 1,001,638 Warrants 500,948 \$ 4.78 Equity Compensation Plans not approved by stockholders
+Plan Category Number of Securities to be issued upon exercise of outstanding options, warrants and rights (a) C Weighted- average exercise price of outstanding options, warrants and rights (b) Securities available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity Compensation Plans approved by stockholders Stock Options 3,596,444 \$ 2.27 8,422,700 Warrants 721,913 \$ 5.83 Equity Compensation Plans not approved by stockholders

-We maintain the 2011 Plan, a stock option plan, which was initially approved by our board of directors on May 27, 2011 and by our stockholders on August 26, 2011.
-Employees, officers, directors, consultants and advisors are eligible to participate in the 2011 Plan.
-As of December 31, 2019, there were 1,001,638 shares reserved for issuance under the 2011 Plan that remained available.
-As of September 30, 2020, after accounting for all the grants we made in 2020 under the 2011 Plan, there were 1,001,638 shares that remained available for grant under the 2011 Plan.
-We will cease making new grants under the 2011 Plan, effective upon the completion of this offering.
+We maintain the 2020 Plan, a stock option plan, which was initially approved by our stockholders on July 21, 2020 and which became effective immediately prior to our December 2020 initial public offering.
+Employees, officers, directors, consultants and advisors are eligible to participate in the 2020 Plan.
+As of December 31, 2020, there were 8,422,700 shares reserved for issuance under the 2020 Plan that remained available.
+Prior to our December 2020 initial public offering we maintained the 2011 Plan.
+We ceased making new grants under the 2011 Plan upon effectiveness of the 2020 Plan.
 However, options that were previously granted under the 2011 Plan will remain subject to the terms and conditions contained in that plan.
 See also the section titled "Warrants" for additional information on the warrants granted to Kubera North America, Inc., the six members of Scientific Advisory Board, Flagship Consulting, Inc. and Frank McDaniel, our former outside counsel.